How I Grew My Business, Not My Anxiety: In 3 Steps

 What we spend our energy on - whether it’s our business, our anxiety, or something else - grows.

-Earlier this summer, I got bit by a tick.
+Earlier this summer, I was bitten by a tick.
 (I promise this is relevant!)
 That tick gave me Rocky Mountain Spotted Fever and possibly Lyme Disease as well, and I got sick.
-I mean, really sick - I had every bodily symptom that you could think of for just about a month and a half before it all started tapering off.
+I mean, really sick - I had every bodily symptom that you could think of, including hallucinations and what sounded like bugs inside my head, for just about a month and a half before it all started tapering off.

-(If you landed here wanting more specific entrepreneurial tips like how to grow your email list or how to make money through affiliate links, you’re not going to get that in this article.
-But don’t worry - Pinterest has an abundance of these types of articles available for you!
-This post is about manifesting more of your imagination energy into your business, and less of it into unproductive anxiety.)
+(If you landed here wanting more specific entrepreneurial tips, you’re not going to get that in this article, but you can get that here, here, & here.)
+This post is about how I manifest my imagination energy into my business, and less of it into unproductive anxiety.)

 I’m still young, and have always been pretty healthy, so before all of that tick bite nonsense, I had taken my health for granted quite a bit.
 But what I also realized that I had taken for granted was my energy.

 People who have had health scares or serious illnesses (much worse than my little tick-borne disease!), understand this all too well.
 Their message usually seems to be to not waste energy on people, places, or things that don’t serve your higher purpose.

-Anxiety can serve your higher purpose when it’s channeled productively
+Anxiety serves my higher purpose when it’s channeled productively

 So if you’re an entrepreneur, chances are - your business is made up of creative, imagination energy.
 Even if your actual work or day-to-day business is boring - you had the creative vision to make a business out of nothing.
 You imagined something that wasn’t there before, and then you acted on it.
-This type of mentality (vision and imagination), also makes you prone to anxiety.
+This type of mentality (vision and imagination), also seems to make you prone to anxiety, as this Harvard Business Review article explains.

-If you’re capable of imagining up a new business, you’re capable of imagining up negative scenarios, which manifest into anxiety
+If you’re capable of imagining up a new business, you’re capable of imagining up negative scenarios, which can manifest into anxiety